idle-meerkat/sdevwiki-fork/Firmware-Upgrade.md

 ## Fetch the Latest HOST Image
 1. Connect to the HOST CPU, in our example this is an ARMADA-7K device.
-2. Fetch the required flash image from the server:
+2. Fetch the required flash image from the serverm as shown in the following example:
 **DNI:**
 `tftp 10.5.116.4 -m binary -c get /tftpboot/switchdev/shared/mrvl_val/tn4810m-prestera-fw-flash-image-v1.0.img`
 `tftp 10.5.116.4 -m binary -c get /tftpboot/switchdev/shared/mrvl_val/tn48m-prestera-fw-flash-image-v1.0.img`